 None of these tactics work, yet thousands of people persist.
 Why?
 Because they have fallen into the trap of believing THC detox myths.
-In this article, we explore some of these falsehoods while hitting you with some knowledge bombs.
+This article explores some of these falsehoods and outlines the reality.

 What Is Detoxing?

-When it comes to THC, detoxing is the process of abstaining from the consumption of cannabis to ultimately flush it from your system.
-The length of time it takes to complete the process depends on a variety of factors, with your level of usage top of the list.
+When it comes to THC, detoxing is the process of abstaining from the consumption of marijuana to ultimately flush it from your system.
+The length of time it takes to complete the process depends on various factors, with your level of usage top of the list.
 The detox process could lead to side effects such as anxiety, insomnia, reduction in appetite, headaches, and irritability.

 Abstinence alone won’t help you pass a drug test.
-By their very nature, these tests are designed to surprise you, so don’t expect to have much time to prepare, if any.
+These tests are designed to surprise you by their very nature, so don’t expect to have much time to prepare.
 This is a catastrophe for regular cannabis users.
-Even if you use marijuana once, it could stay in your system for up to eight days.
+Even if you use the substance once, it could stay in your system for eight days.

 How Do Drug Screenings Work?

-For the record, drug screenings look for the 11-OH-THC and THC-COOH metabolites, just two of the 80+ found in THC.
+Drug screenings look for the 11-OH-THC and THC-COOH metabolites, just two of the 80+ found in THC.
 When you use marijuana, the delta-9-tetrahydrocannabinol enters the body and is absorbed into the bloodstream.
-Some TCH is stored temporarily in the fatty tissues and organs.
+Some THC is stored temporarily in the fatty tissues and organs.
 When in the kidneys, THC is potentially reabsorbed into the bloodstream.

 The THC is broken down in the liver.
 Drug tests look for the two metabolites above because they remain in the body longer than THC itself.
 After a certain period, THC and its metabolites leave the body via feces and urine.

-Let’s take a look at some of the most prevalent THC detox myths and provide you with reality.
+Let’s look at seven of the most prevalent THC detox myths and provide you with the truth.

 The THC detox drink market is big now that recreational marijuana is legal in several states.
 Various consumer reviews suggest that some of these beverages work.
 Regardless of the drink’s ingredients, you’ll notice that they always advise you to drink liters, if not a gallon, of water.

 There is a slight element of truth to this myth.
 Water can reduce THC metabolite levels in your urine.
-However, it often makes your wee have a suspiciously clear color.
-The best detox drinks contain ingredients that ensure your urine has a more natural tone and passes when the testers analyze the content of the pee.
+However, excessive water consumption often gives it a suspiciously clear color.
+The best detox drinks contain ingredients that ensure your urine has a more natural tone and passes when the testers analyze the content.

-However, in extreme cases, excessive consumption of water can lead to hyperhydration, or ‘water intoxication.’
+However, excessive water consumption can lead to hyperhydration or ‘water intoxication in extreme cases.’
 This, in turn, leads to electrolyte imbalance disease and, in sporadic instances, death!
-If you dilute your urine too much, it will have a low specific gravity and creatinine level, both of which are picked up during the testing process.
+If you dilute your urine too much, it will have a low specific gravity and creatinine level, which get picked up during the testing process.

-When you drink too much water, it increases the level of H20 in your blood.
+When you drink too much water, it increases the level of H2O in your blood.
 This process could dilute the electrolytes in your blood, particularly sodium.
-You develop hyponatremia when your sodium levels fall below 135 mmol/L. Next, fluids shift from the outside to the inside of your cells, a process that causes swelling.
+You develop hyponatremia when your sodium levels fall below 135 mmol/L. Next, fluids shift from the outside to the inside of your cells, which causes swelling.
 If this happens to your brain cells, it has life-threatening consequences.

 Also, your body only expels 20% of THC via urine.
 Approximately 15% is excreted via other bodily fluids such as sweat; fecal matter removes 65%.
-In other words, you’re better off taking laxatives instead of drinking lots of water, but that’s another wrong move!
+In other words, you’re better off taking laxatives instead of drinking lots of water, but that’s another move you might regret!

-If you go online, you’ll find a ton of companies selling fake urine.
-One of the strangest stories we’ve heard is of people using chicken noodle soup broth as a substitute for their pee.
-Once again, there are cases where synthetic piss works.
-However, you need balls of steel in what is a desperate last-ditch move.
+If you go online, you’ll find many companies selling fake urine.
+One of the strangest stories we’ve heard is people using chicken noodle soup broth to substitute for urine.
+Once again, there are cases where synthetic pee works.

-Do you think that a trained lab technician with years of urine analysis testing is going to be fooled by chicken broth?
-If the smell alone doesn’t give away the game, the chemical analysis will catch you.
-It’s a similar story with synthetic urine; while sellers claim they have correctly matched the chemical formula for human urine, they are usually lying!
+Do you think chicken broth will fool a trained lab technician with years of urine analysis testing?
+The chemical analysis will catch you if the smell alone doesn’t give away the game.
+It’s a similar story with synthetic urine; while sellers claim they have correctly matched the chemical formula for human urine, many are lying.